Graceli95/Agentic_Customer_Project1/backend/README.md

 }
 ```

-#### Chat Endpoint (Phase 2) 🆕
+#### Chat Endpoint (Phase 3) 🚀
 ```
 POST /chat
 ```
-Send a message to the AI customer service agent.
-The agent maintains conversation history based on the session ID.
+Send a message to the AI customer service system.
+The supervisor agent intelligently routes your query to specialized workers or handles it directly, maintaining conversation history based on the session ID.

 **Request Body:**
 ```json